micahfolsom/pbnp_demo/README.md

 https://pybind11.readthedocs.io/en/stable/advanced/cast/stl.html?highlight=STL)
 .

-There are two key problems with this approach.
-First, is that a copy of the data is being made, which is slow.
-Second, and worse, is that you either need to extract the underlying buffer and copy it to your `numpy.ndarray` to get the `numpy` benefits, or you have to loop over the collection and copy each element into a pre-allocated array.
-Gross.
+This approach ends up being slow, since the vector's underlying data is copied when passed into python.
+You'll typically then perform another copy when converting to a `numpy` array.
+This is slow - we'd rather get a `numpy.ndarray` directly, and ideally, in a way that it knows to copy the reference to the underlying data, and not the data itself.

 This repo demonstrates how to build the `numpy` structured array in C++ and then pass it directly into python.
-This avoids the copy and results in very good performance.
+This avoids the copies and results in very good performance.
 A single function call and then you've got a `numpy` object, ready to go.
 Great!

 The test code is written to generate a sizeable chunk of data and benchmark passing it from C++ to python via the two different mechanisms.

+There's also a `Gadget` showing how to pass multidimensional `numpy` arrays both ways, from python to C++, and vice-versa.

 ## Instructions ##

 Install with `pip install --user .` from the base of this repo.
-Test with `python scripts/test.py`
+Test with `python scripts/test_generator.py` or `python scripts/test_gadget.py`.